wayneluke/vB5-Documentation/release_notes/vBulletin 5.6.5.md

 ### Infraction Groups

-Infraction Group permissions should now take additional priority over other permissions now.
-All Infraction Groups work similar to banned usergroups now.
+Infraction Group permissions should take additional priority over other permissions now.
+All Infraction Groups work similarly to banned usergroups now.
 This change will allow Infraction
 Group bans to work properly on individual channels on your forums.

 ### Additional Issues

+- The Quick Channel Permissions tool (Usergroups → Channel Permissions) will only permissions that are changed will be updated in the database.
-- User Moderation - This AdminCP page now shows pagination if there are more than 25 users awaiting moderation.
+- The User Moderation page now includes pagination.
 - Ignored Users - Cache changes have been implemented to show content from ignored users less.
-- Can Upload Attachments permission - This was a duplicate permission and has been removed.
+- Can Upload Attachments permission - This duplicate permission has been removed.
 - Resolved an issue with Memcached and improper key deletion.
 If you use Memcached, please make sure that you have a proper Memcached key prefix set in your `/core/includes/config.php` file.

 ---

 ## Deprecated

+### ImageMagick
+Calling the ImageMagick executable directly has been deprecated in favor of using the imagick PECL library.
+We will remove direct support for ImageMagick in a future release.
+The imagick library functionality was added in vBulletin 5.5.4.
+We suggest updating your PHP installation to support imagick.
+You can find instructions on doing this in the [PHP Documentation](https://www.php.net/manual/en/imagick.setup.php).

+### PHP 7.2

+PHP 7.2.X has reached end of life.
+Due to this, bugs specific to this version will not be fixed in the future.
+The solution is to upgrade your server to PHP 7.3 or higher.
+PHP 7.2.X will not be supported in the next version of vBulletin.

 ### MySQL 5.6.X

-MySQL 5.6 has reached end of life.
+MySQL 5.6 has reached End of Life.
 The MariaDB equivalent is 10.0.
 It is recommended that you have your server upgraded to 5.7 or higher (MariaDB 10.2 or higher) as soon as possible.
 Future versions of vBulletin can use features made available in newer versions of MySQL.

 ---

 ## Additional Information

-### "Long Step" Warning.
+### "Long Step" Warning

 This upgrade adds fields to the node table in your database.
-On larger sites, this process can take a while to process.
+On large sites, this process can take a while to process.
 Please be patient.

 ### Install / Upgrade